damonluu/Releaf/README.md

 # What is releaf?
-releaf is a 24-hours-project for social good at HackDavis 2018.
+Releaf is a 24-hours-project for social good at HackDavis 2018.
-We believe mental health, such as depression, is an underestimated topic by many people.
+We believe mental health, such as depression, is an underestimated topic overlooked by many people.
-Many of us might not feel very comfortable to share how we feel, or more often, we don't know who we can talk to.
-At times, it is easier to talk to someone we don't know.
-Despite treatment isn't alwasy wasy, there is hope.
-Sharing is powerful.
-Sharing makes us feel better as well.
+Many of us might not feel comfortable to share how we really feel when we have the struggles.
+More often, we don't know who we can share with.
+We believe having a conversation with someone who is willing to listen is one of the imortant steps to begin, and it is easier to talk to someone we don't know.
+It might sound unintuitive, but talking to a stranger is not as scary as it seems to be.

-"releaf," is an online chat platform for people who feel an urgent to find someone to talk to - everyone in releaf is anonymous; your chat history will be cleared immediately after you leave the chat room.
+"Releaf," is an online chat platform for people who feel an urgent to find someone to talk to - Everyone in releaf is anonymous; your chat history will be cleared immediately after you leave the chat room.
+Unless you share your personal information with the person you chat with.

 # Features
 We want to create an open space where people can feel comfortable to present their authentic selves.
 To establish such atmosphere: